 Top 8 Things You Need to Know Before Passing the Smog Test.

-1. Running Right - Do not subject your vehicle to a Smog Inspection if it does not run right.
+1. Running Right - Do not subject your vehicle to a smog inspection if it does not run right.
 Chances are that it will fail the smog check and you will lose your inspection fee.
 Seek repair assistance first.
-This will save you time and money, and insure your vehicle will pass the smog test.
+This will save you time and money, and ensure your vehicle will pass the smog test.

 2. Take a Drive - Drive your vehicle for at least 20 minutes prior to arriving at the smog station.
 This will ensure your vehicle is properly warmed up and is running at it's optimum level.
 Remember your engine is a fuel burning machine.
 To ensure proper combustion it needs to have sufficient time to warm-up and this can be accomplished through driving for at least 10 to 15 miles.